CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 The maximum period of time used to check if an Office 365 Group has been created.

-Change Conditions: ??
+Change Conditions: Timeout value can be changed.
+Can cause performance issues, not recommended.

 ### Default Document Library Name <a name="defdoclib"></a>
 {: .no_toc }
 Default Value: Documents

-The default timezone to use with appointments when migrating to Exchange 2007 when the timezone is not identified by other means.

-Change Conditions: ??
+When migrating Microsoft Teams and Microsoft Groups and the source platform is not Office 365 or SharePoint On Premise, documents will be migrated to this library

 ### Teams Direct Migration <a name="teamdirmig"></a>
 {: .no_toc }